 - Example: Create a series of emails to give your lapsed customers an extra incentive to return to your store and make another purchase.

 - First Purchase is used to send an email or series of emails to new customers when they make their first purchase.

 - Example: Thank customers for their purchase, request feedback about their experience, and recommend other products they'll love.

-- Abandoned Cart is used to send an email or series of emails encouraging customers to complete their purchase if they leave items in their cart.
+- Abandoned Cart Email is used to send an email to encourage customers to complete their purchase if they leave items in their cart.